jhunt/n7/DESIGN.md

 - `(` and `)` open and close a form
 - `[` and `]` surround an expansion group in a macro definition
 - `{` and `}` delimite a splice group in a macro definition
+- `&` and `#` are reserved characters that cannot appear as the initial character in an identifier.

 Compiler Pipeline
 -----------------